Recent Blog Articles

 The next consideration in answering the question about tight glucose control is to understand why younger and older adults need different goals.
 In younger individuals, longer life expectancy means a higher risk of developing complications over many decades of life.
 Younger adults typically recover from hypoglycemic episodes without severe consequences.

 On the other hand, people in their 80s or 90s may not have several decades of life expectancy, and so the concern about developing long-term complications due to high glucose levels is decreased.
 However, hypoglycemia in these individuals may lead to immediate consequences such as falls, fractures, loss of independence, and subsequently a decline in quality of life.
-In addition, tighter control of diabetes frequently requires complicated treatment regimens, such as multiple insulin injections at different times of the day or a variety of glucose lowering pills.
-This further increases the risk of hypoglycemia, as well as stress, to both older patients and their caregivers at home.

-Identifying the "why" of blood sugar control
+Identifying the why of blood sugar control

 Thus, when considering goals for blood glucose in older adults, it is important to ask why we are managing diabetes.
-As the reason to tightly control diabetes is to prevent complications in the future, tighter control of diabetes could be a goal in an older adults who are in good health and have few risk factors for hypoglycemia.
+As the reason to tightly control diabetes is to prevent complications in the future, tighter control of diabetes could be a goal in older adults who are in good health and have few risk factors for hypoglycemia.
 Hypoglycemia risk factors include previous history of severe hypoglycemia that required hospital or emergency department visits, memory problems, physical frailty, vision problems, and severe medical conditions such as heart, lung, or kidney diseases.

 In older individuals with multiple risk factors for hypoglycemia, the goal should not be tight control.
 Instead, the goal should be the best control that can be achieved without putting the individual at risk for hypoglycemia.

-Lastly, it is important to remember that health status is not always stable as we get older, and the need or the ability to keep tight glucose control may change over time in older adults.
+Lastly, it is important to remember that health status is not always stable as we get older, and the need or ability to keep tight glucose control may change over time in older adults.
 Goals for all chronic disease, not just blood sugar control, need to be individualized to adapt to the changing circumstances associated with aging.

 About the Author